-The first way is by Name.
+To verify your registration by Name.
 You must enter data about yourself: Last Name, First Initial, Date of Birth.
 The computer will look to see if you are a registered voter and display your full name, address, party affiliation, voter status etc. for you to review, and will also tell you your voting location.

-The second way is by address.
+To search your polling place by address.
 You enter your street name and the system will display the voting location for residents living on that street.
 If there are two or more polling places for that street, house number ranges applicable to each polling place will also be displayed.

 Norwalk Election Districts

 Norwalk uses 12 polling places for Legislative (State/Federal) Elections and 13 polling places for Municipal (Local) Elections.
 The boundaries of the voting districts for these two types of elections are not the same.
 This year (2016) is an even-numbered year, so this year's election is for Legislative offices (President & Vice-President, U.S. Senate, Representative in Congress, State Senator, State Representative, and Registrar of Voters).

 Most of the polling places in Norwalk are at elementary and middle schools, in the gym.
 In most cases the school used is located within the boundaries of the voting district.
 However, this is not possible in all cases.

 |Municipal Elections for Mayor, Common Council,